avinash84319/NetworkReadyPython/NRP_Syntax.md

 This is example showing distributed big array multiplication, althoug a single machine can easily handle this but as the array grows bigger NRP could solve the compute problem with distributed multiplcation on remote machines.

-This same idea can be used for distributing other things like Ml models or Dataset processing over different remote machine, although there might be network overhead and serialization problems, we will try to incorporate more Ml related examples in next release.
+This same idea can be used for distributing other things like Ml models or Dataset processing over different remote machine, although there might be network overhead and serialization problems.

+This is an example NRP file for training a model distributed on 3 machines :- [ML example](Examples/ml_example.txt)